My Vision For South Middlesex County

-Overall, my campaign promises to prioritize the needs of the residents of Somerville, working towards a more equitable, safe, and prosperous community.
+Overall, my campaign promises to prioritize the needs of the residents of South Middlesex County, working towards more equitable, safe, and prosperous communities.

-If elected I will be bringing people together and be a mayor for everyone!
+If elected I will be bringing people together and be a Regisrar for everyone!

-Our family, my wife Marisa, our three Children, our seven grandchildren with two more grandchildren arriving, one in November and another one in December.
+Our family, my wife Marisa, our three Children, our nine Beautiful grandchildren.
 And of course our family dog Carolina and our cat Doobie.

 Click on link below to see video:

-IF ELECTED THIS IS MY PLAN FOR A SUBSTANCE ABUSE CENTER
+IF ELECTED THIS WAS MY PLAN FOR A SUBSTANCE ABUSE CENTER

 BY WILLIAM TAURO